Pavan Rangani

 VPNs grant network-level access: once authenticated, the user has L3 reachability to whatever the network ACLs permit, which historically meant “everything.”
 ZTNA grants application-level access through an identity-aware proxy: each request is evaluated independently against policy, and the user never receives a network route to the underlying infrastructure.
 SASE bundles ZTNA, SWG, CASB, and FWaaS into a single cloud-delivered platform.

 For most enterprises, ZTNA is the foundational shift; SASE is an operational consolidation strategy on top.
 Furthermore, ZTNA can be deployed incrementally per application, while SASE typically requires a larger commitment to a single vendor’s stack.
-We started with ZTNA and added SASE components opportunistically over the following 18 months.
+A common sequence is to start with ZTNA and add SASE components opportunistically over the following 18 months.

 zero trust network access architecture replacing VPN